Cloudneeti/Cloudneeti_SaaS_Docs/docs/gettingStarted/howItWorks.md

     accounts don’t have any relevant resources for this security policy.

--   "Prerequisite" status is assigned to a security policy when onboarded cloud accounts don’t have prerequisite permissions/configurations done to get the configuration of all resources.
+-   "Prerequisite" status is assigned to a security policy when onboarded cloud accounts don’t have prerequisite permissions/configurations done to read the policy related resource configuration.

--   "Excluded" status is assigned to a security policy when a security policy is excluded globally or at cloud account level.
+-   "Excluded" status is assigned to a security policy when a security policy is excluded globally or at the cloud account level.

 **Compliance Percentage:** Compliance Percentage is an aggregated percentage of